 The main instrument of the current study is a pre/post-test.
-The researchers used a meaning making test as an instrument to collect data.
-In designing the writing test, they referred to many resources via reviewing the related literature in addition to their own experiences.
-The test was administered to students at the beginning of the course (pretest) to determine their writing comprehension ability prior to the experiment.
+The researcher used a reading comprehension test as an instrument to collect data.
+In designing the reading test, the researcher referred to many resources via reviewing the related literature in addition to the researcher's own experiences.
+Besides, a questionnaire to find the difficulties that the students have encountered, making a checklist of the reading skills that students should master.
+The test was administered to students at the beginning of the course (pre-test) to determine their reading comprehension ability prior to the experiment.
 The same test was given to students at the end of the experiment to determine their improvement after the accomplishment of the experiment.
-The researcher tried to let the questions go beyond simple comprehension to address the main writing sub-skills.
+The researcher tried to let the questions go beyond simple comprehension to address the main reading sub-skills.

 The present study aims at assessing students' development in their sub-skills of reading, namely; identifying the main ideas of the text, extracting supportive details, guessing the meaning of new words, confirming predictions and summarizing a text.
-In developing the test, the researcher tried to well align it to serve the instructional objectives which have been emphasized during the experiment, i.e., to accomplish the main aim of the study that is assessing the development of writing sub-skills of experiment groups.
+In developing the test, the researcher tried to well align it to serve the instructional objectives which have been emphasized during the experiment, i.e., to accomplish the main aim of the study that is assessing the development of reading sub-skills of experiment groups.
 To achieve this aim, the researcher used a set of different tasks in their test to ensure that these sub-skills were successfully measure.